...

 The worship hall of Oku-sha collapsed numerous times in the past due to an avalanche.
 The current one that we have today was restored in 1979.
 To prevent it from collapsing again, this time, the hall was built with concrete.

-Important: This shrine office will remain closed after the Chinkasai Festival (鎮火祭), held on the 7th of January each year to mid-April.
+Important: This shrine office will remain closed from the Chinkasai Festival (鎮火祭), held on January 7 each year, to mid-April.

 On the way back from Oku-sha, instead of going through the 2 km approach again, you can head back to Chū-sha by detouring to the stunning Togakushi Forest Botanical Garden, Kagami-ike Pond, and Kotoriga-ike Pond.